AmbientELab-Group/Medbox-server/README.md

 ### Acessing the website
-In order to access all the services that are running inside the containers you just need to start everything with  `docker-compose up` and then you can access all services at localhost.
+In order to access all the services that are running inside the containers you just need to start everything with  `docker-compose up` and then you can access all services at localhost:8000.d

-Here is where all the stuff will be available:

- - Django app: localhost:8000
- - Device API: localhost:8001
- - App API: localhost:8002

 Website can be accessed directly from the web browser.